john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 {% youtube wDWf70g8BTk %}

-# Game Completeness Implementation and Difficulties in Market Test
+# Difficulties When Brings to Market Test

 > Things can always go wrong in market, don't afraid of second best